 Use this time to ask questions you may have about activities, medicines, or lifestyle changes, or to talk about any other issues that concern you.

-Although angioplasty can reduce the symptoms of coronary heart disease (CHD), it isn't a cure for CHD or the risk factors that led to it.
-Making healthy lifestyle changes can help treat CHD and maintain the good results from angioplasty.
+Although PCI can reduce the symptoms of coronary heart disease (CHD), it isn't a cure for CHD or the risk factors that led to it.
+Making healthy lifestyle changes can help treat CHD and maintain the good results from PCI.

 Talk with your doctor about your risk factors for CHD and the lifestyle changes you should make.
 Lifestyle changes might include changing your diet, quitting smoking, being physically active, losing weight or maintaining a healthy weight, and reducing stress.